-The funeral/death care sector is a niche sector for investors as there are very few listed companies in the space.
+The funeral/death care sector is a niche sector for investors as few listed companies exist in the space.
 However, when looked at closely, the death care industry is an excellent non-cyclical play.
 The death care industry is about $1.6 billion in Canada and $20B+ in the US.
 The sector is poised to benefit from the tailwind of an ageing population in North America despite cremation rates growing every year.
-Cremation is a lower margin service than traditional burial funerals.
+Cremation is a lower-margin service than traditional burial funerals.
 In 2020, the cremation rate in Canada stood at 74% and 56% in the US.

 5 Best Funeral Stocks to Invest In Canada